Easy Bible History Quiz with Answers.

 In what religion did the five books of Moses originate?

-Books written by Moses originated in Judaism.
+The five books of Moses originated in Judaism.

 The Old Testament has its roots in Judaism and is Jewish scripture.

-The first five books of the Old Testament Book of Moses are in the modern Protestant Bible and in the Jewish Bible.
+The first five books of the Old Testament Book of Moses are in the modern Protestant Bible and the Jewish Bible.

 This section of the scriptures is referred to as the Pentateuch.